Saturday, May 11, 2019, 9:00 a.m. – Noon

-Please cooperate as HPU employs heightened security measures due to the prominence of the speaker at the graduation ceremony.
+Please cooperate as HPU employs heightened security measures due to the renown of the Commencement speaker.
 Guests may be inconvenienced with additional security checks.

 Please observe the rope barricades and closed areas.
 Guests are asked to honor requests made by Junior Marshals.

 Roberts Hall, Wrenn Hall and Smith Library are closed during the Graduation Ceremony.

 Restrooms are available at the Hayworth Fine Arts Center, Slane Student Center and in portable units beside Wrenn Hall.

 Coffee and food will be available to purchase in the Slane Student Center.
 Bottled water will be available at the Promenade kiosk.

 Temperatures vary widely in May, so be prepared for various weather scenarios.

 Regardless of the weather, the Graduation Ceremony will be broadcast via closed-circuit television at the Hayworth Fine Arts Center, Slane Student Center, the Wanek Center Extraordinaire Cinema, and Phillips Hall Francis Auditorium.

 A photographer from GradImages will be on site to take photographs of each candidate for graduation at their special moment of recognition.
 Prior to the ceremony pre-register your permanent email address by visiting gradimages.com and clicking on Pre-Event Registration.
 After the ceremony you may order prints online at gradimages.com by calling toll-free at 800-261-2576.